Frequently asked questions

 Do I need to be a US citizen or come from a US institution to apply?

-No. Science Corp’s vision is to expand the perspective of recent STEM PhDs, educate, and build scientific capacity in underserved regions.
-This vision does not place constraints on the Fellow’s nationality
+No. Science Corps’ vision is to expand the perspective of recent STEM PhDs, educate, and build scientific capacity in underserved regions.
+This vision does not place constraints on the Fellow’s nationality and in fact we have had fellows from four different continents so far.

 Is there a prior Science Corps Fellow whom I can contact?